dansteingart/without_the_hot_air/pages_md/SEwtHA_14.md

 Amazingly, Britain is already supplied with a natural tide-pool of just the required dimensions.
 This tide-pool is known as the North Sea (figure 14.5).
 If we simply insert generators in appropriate spots, significant power can be extracted.
 The generators might look like underwater wind

 <img src="figure97.png" width="215" height="233" />
-<span class="figurenumber">Figure 14.2</span>.
+<div class='caption'><span class="figurenumber">Figure 14.2</span>.
 Woodbridge tide-pool and tide-mill.
-Photos kindly provided by Ted Evans.
+Photos kindly provided by Ted Evans.</div>

 <img src="figure99.png" width="214" height="132" />
-<span class="figurenumber">Figure 14.3</span>.
+<div class='caption'><span class="figurenumber">Figure 14.3</span>.
 An artificial tide-pool.
 The pool was filled at high tide, and now it’s low tide.
-We let the water out through the electricity generator to turn the water’s potential energy into electricity.
+We let the water out through the electricity generator to turn the water’s potential energy into electricity.</div>

 | tidal range | power density         |
 |-------------|-----------------------|